 He says this approach has allowed for more consistent communication on every level.
 “We’re able to stay more connected to associates and identify red flags earlier,” Bennema says.
 “Because the leadership team is traveling and advising at the actual communities rather than in an office, we’re assured that we’re meeting more of the needs of our residents and the people working within each of our communities.”
 Because Charter does not have a corporate office, it allows every support team member to visit communities.
 Even Keven and his wife, Kim, have traveled up to five months out of the year in his Tiffin motorhome to meet with residents and employees and work on the front lines – and even help with day-to-day activities.

-Charter Senior Living will continue to keep this approach by restructuring its leadership team and adding additional regional support to continue providing that hands-on approach Bennema is an advocate for and he spoke about in a recent Senior Housing News article.
+Charter Senior Living will continue to keep this approach by restructuring its leadership team and adding additional regional support to continue providing that hands-on approach Bennema is an advocate for and he spoke about in a recent Senior Housing News article and podcast.

 The company is announcing senior living veteran and current COO Jayne Sallerson as the new President/COO.
 Bennema will remain the company’s CEO.
 Sallerson has worked with Charter for five years.
 Prior to this, she worked for well-known senior living providers, including Benchmark Senior Living and Emeritus Senior Living.